 The use of cryptocurrencies in capital markets is, however, prohibited.
-In 2017, the CMB sent a general letter to intermediary institutions, pursuant to their information request, stating that there is neither a regulation, nor a definition of crypto-assets under Turkish legislation, and as crypto-assets are not listed among the underlying assets that a derivative instrument can be based on, intermediary institutions should not conduct any derivative or spot transaction based on cryptocurrencies.
-Also, as explained above, the Ministry of Treasury and Finance announced the co-operation between the BRSA, the CMB and other related organisations to regulate cryptocurrency.
-In addition, the Ministry of Treasury and Finance recently requested all users' information from the crypto markets, which is considered by the market players as a concrete step towards regulating these markets.
+In 2017, the CMB sent a general letter to intermediary institutions, pursuant to their information request, stating that there is neither a regulation, nor a definition of crypto-assets under Turkish legislation, and as cryptoassets are not listed among the underlying assets that a derivative instrument can be based on, intermediary institutions should not conduct any derivative or spot transaction based on cryptocurrencies.